The Princess Without Parents

 Duchess Yuli, accompanied by her attendants and guards, returned the greeting.
 A young guard beside her faltered for a moment, captivated by the young princess’s poised beauty.
 Yuli gave a pointed cough, and he straightened immediately.

-Her golden hair seemed to melt the sunlight, and her eyes—peridots, true to her name—held a steady light.
+Her golden hair seemed to melt the sunlight, and her eyes—peridots, true to their name—held a steady light.
 Yet behind that gleam was a stillness.
 Not the calm of peace, but the stillness of someone holding her breath for too long.

 She wore nothing that made her feel like herself—not the soft, light dresses she favored, nor the red ribbon her mother had once gifted her.
 Instead, she stood draped in a heavy gown embroidered with solemn elegance, a deep green dress stitched more for ceremony than comfort.
 The braid that usually swayed freely down her back was now pulled tight, her head adorned with a glittery tiara.